adevinta/zoe/docs/install/tarball.md

 ```bash
 zoe config init
 ```
 4. You are now ready to use zoe.
-Go to the `./tutorials` folder to start learning zoe.
+Go to the [guides section](../guides) to start learning zoe.